The Bleckley Medal of Honor plane arrives in Wichita

 A 21-round salute, from the 130th Field Artillery, the same unit Bleckley signed up to serve in Wichita.

-“We as Wichitaans, can be proud of what Erwin did,” Schumaker said.
+“We as Wichitans can be proud of what Erwin did,” Schumaker said.

-An illustration shows Bleckley and Pilot Harold Geottler in their Plane Number 2, flying at 125 mph, looking for the lost battallion.
+An illustration shows Bleckley and Pilot Harold Geottler in their Plane Number 2, flying at 125 mph, looking for the lost battalion.

 “Erwin went to his tent, wrote out his will, once again on the way out to the airplane the Captain says don’t do it,” Schumaker said.

-Plane Number 2 was grounded with nearly forty bullet holes, so they borrowed Plane Number 6, from a Leon, Kansas native.
+Plane Number 2 was grounded with nearly 40 bullet holes, so they borrowed Plane Number 6, from a Leon, Kansas native.
 They decided on the second mission to fly lower and slower.

 Bleckley is quoted as saying, “We will either make the delivery or die in the attempt.”